UNCLASSIFIED (U)

 c.
 (U) Conditional LPRs: An LPR with conditional status (see 9 FAM 202.2-2, paragraph c above) returning to an unrelinquished domicile in the United States may not require a visa if the LPR:

-(1) (U) Possesses an unexpired Form I-551, provided the LPR is returning prior to the second anniversary of the date on which they obtained conditional residence under INA 216 or within 6 months of the date of filing a joint petition to remove conditional status obtained under INA 216, and is in possession of a receipt for such filing; or
+(1) (U) Possesses an unexpired Form I-551, if the LPR is returning before the second anniversary of the date on which they obtained conditional residence under INA 216 or within 6 months of the date of filing a joint petition to remove conditional status obtained under INA 216, and is in possession of a receipt for such filing; or

 (2) (U) Is seeking admission or readmission after a temporary absence of less than one year, possesses an expired Form I-551, accompanied by a computer-generated filing receipt issued by DHS USCIS within the previous 6 months indicating that the applicant has applied for removal of conditional status (Form I-751, Petition to Remove the Conditions on Residence, or Form I-829, Petition by Entrepreneur to Remove Conditions) or has been granted a waiver.
 An LPR in possession of an expired permanent resident card with a two-year expiration date must continue to have evidence that the Form I-551 expiration date has been extended.